September 11, 2022 | Bridget O'Dowd

 After work periods, we gather together for rhymes and chants to build community as well as engage in shared language!
 We head back to the bathroom for a quick break and hand washing session then onto snack!

 After park we head back to the bathrooms to wash hands.
-We settle in for lunch.
+We pray and settle in for lunch.
 After lunch, we listen to a story and start quiet time.
 We’ve been working hard in kindergarten and the rest is welcomed by all!
 After quiet time, we are meeting new materials, learning new jobs, and playing new games.
 We always end out day together by reflecting and praying together.

 These days are busy, and the kindergarten students are working very hard.
 We encourage you to take cues from your child and limit after school activities as needed.
 The children are still building stamina for the work of school, and a balance of rest at home can be extremely helpful.